base-org/webauthn-sol/README.md

+> [!IMPORTANT]
+> This code in this repository is still under audit and is not yet recommended for production use.

 This library is intended to be used to verify WebAuthn authentication assertions onchain.
 It builds on [Daimo's work](https://github.com/daimo-eth/p256-verifier/blob/master/src/WebAuthn.sol).

 This library is optimized for Ethereum L2's but will work on all EVMs.
 It attempts signature verification using the [RIP-7212 precompile](https://github.com/ethereum/RIPs/blob/master/RIPS/rip-7212.md).
 If this fails, it falls back to using [FreshCryptoLib](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_ecdsa.sol#L40).